AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/CAPSTONE PROJECT/Starbucks/README.md

 ## Installation <a name="installation"></a>

-The libaries used for this project is python 3.7 and above, pandas, numpy, math, json, seaborn, datetime, sklearn, xgboost, lightgbm, matplotlib, warnings and the platform was Jupyter Notebook.
+The libaries used for this project is python 3.7 and above, pandas, numpy, math, json, seaborn, datetime, sklearn, matplotlib, warnings, etc and the platform was Jupyter Notebook.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>